With this in mind, the High School age goalkeeper is going to have to call upon some experience of training.

 1 – It is important that you as a goalkeeper are held in high regard by the coach, the captains and the other members of the team.
 Doing the running with the team will help create a bond.
 The long distances are not necessarily conducive with goalkeepers play, but we do need a certain level of fitness that aerobic training will give.
 Embrace this, rather than try to get out of it.
 There is a certain satisfaction in finishing strong above and beyond outfield players.
 As a goalkeeper, you are also keeping an eye on the characteristics of your team members.
 Who is likely to give up?
 Who is a leader?

-It is important to establish yourself as part of the cool group and by trying to shy away from this pre season training will not win friends and influence people.
+It is important to establish yourself as part of the cool group and by trying to shy away from this preseason training will not win friends and influence people.
+Be a part of the team as opposed to apart from the team

-Use the outfield training to improve upon first touch, speed of play and passing ability.
-As goalkeepers we have to be good soccer players with the ability to use our hands rather than being stuck in goal because we are no good out on field.
+Use the outfield training to improve your first touch, speed of play and passing ability.
+As goalkeepers, we have to be good soccer players with the ability to use our hands rather than being stuck in goal because we are no good out on the field.
 With that being said, see if there is any way you can adapt your part of the practice and relate to goalkeeping.
 Defensive headers may be adapted to collecting a high ball for example.

-Be aware of numbers that the coach has…….. if there are odd numbers, you may suggest that an outfield player takes your place being a passive defender on a drill and you can prove your leadership in running a goalkeeping session of to the side, either by your self or with the other goalkeepers.
+Be aware of numbers that the coach has…….. if there are odd numbers, you may suggest that an outfield player takes your place being a passive defender on a drill and you can prove your leadership in running a goalkeeping session off to the side, either by your self or with the other goalkeepers.
+The Goalkeeper HQ Membership site has a number of goalkeeping drills in each category which you can use.

 As good as it is for goalkeepers to train alone, it is just as important for you to train with the team, even if you are not the center of attention.
-A good coach will get the goalkeeper involved in the tactical aspects of play.
-Playing out from the back, defensive shape, organization from set pieces, tempo of the game will all involve goalkeepers.
+The GKHQ membership site provides a video on the benefits of outfield training to goalkeepers.
+A good coach will get the goalkeeper involved in the tactical aspects of play, playing out from the back, defensive shape, the organization from set pieces, tempo of the game.
+All of which involve goalkeepers.
 Even if you are not the starting goalkeeper and on the field, it is important to educate yourself on what is needed.